 Trending Multifamily News

-BARTOW, Fla., May 17, 2018 – Franklin Street has arranged a $13.875 million Fannie Mae loan for the acquisition financing of Villages at Laurel Meadows, a 156-unit multifamily apartment property located midway between Tampa and Orlando in Bartow, Florida.
-Casey Siggins and Ben Miller of Franklin Street’s Capital Advisors division secured the loan on behalf of the buyer, VLM Investors, LLC.
-The 10-year loan has a fixed rate of sub-4.75 percent and features a 30-year amortization schedule following a significant interest-only period.
-Franklin Street’s Lonnie Kitchen provided insurance services and the buyer selected Franklin Street Management Services to manage the asset.
+Gainesville, Fla., June 20, 2018 – Franklin Street has arranged a $9 million loan for the refinancing of Addison Lane Apartments, a 316-unit multifamily apartment property located in Gainesville, the largest city in North Central Florida’s 14-county region.
+Casey Siggins and Ben Miller of Franklin Street’s Capital Advisors division secured the loan on behalf of the buyer, Florida Homes 7, LCC.
+The seven-year loan, arranged through a partnership with National Bank, has a fixed rate of 4.45 percent.
+Franklin Street’s Lonnie Kitchen provided insurance services for the asset.